DavidMullins/IntroToProgramming/README.md

-# This repository will contain the soultions to te excercises found in Introduction To Programming found on LaunchSchool.com
+# This repository will contain the soultions to the excercises found in Introduction To Programming found on LaunchSchool.com